 Artists are uniquely positioned to address, through the artmaking process, the most important moral and ethical dilemmas of our time.

-MISSION AND CHARITABLE GIVING | The purpose of artmaking is to advance human consciousness and break down barriers.
-I maintain a robust program of charitable donations.
+MISSION AND CHARITABLE GIVING | I maintain a robust program of charitable donations.

-METHOD | I employ highly experimental techniques and a volatile, expressive methodology.
+My method is rigorous, disciplined, and philosophically inclined.
 Owners and collectors find new and interesting dialogues every time they view their piece and often comment on the transient nature of the forms, colors, and textures.

 I welcome your commission inquiries but I do not work on deadline.